 Although some people are at higher risk for infection, anyone can get this disease.
 Among the individuals most likely to find:

-- to individuals who are in the Intensive Care Unit (ICU), or
+- To individuals who are in the Intensive Care Unit (ICU).

 New-borns and sepsis